A Robust Placeability Metric for Model-Free Unified Pick-and-Place Reasoning: Our Approach

 \subsubsection{\textbf{Graspability Scoring}}

-For grasp planning on object point clouds, we utilize the Grasp Pose Detection (GPD) network~\cite{GPD_TenPas_2017}.
-For any object instance $o_i$, a set of candidate grasps $G$ is computed, from which the top-$k$ grasps $[{k_0},\dots, k_n]\in G$ are retained based on their grasp scores $q(g_k)$ predicted by GPD.
-As GPD uses only rectangular cubiods for internal collision checking, we further validate candidate grasps for collisions using a simplified gripper model of our used manipulator, and only collision-free grasps are forwarded to the place planning stage.
+For the generation of grasp candidates on object point clouds, we utilize the Grasp Pose Detection (GPD) network~\cite{GPD_TenPas_2017}.
+For the object $o$, a set of candidate grasps $\mathcal{G}(o)$ is computed, from which the top-$k$ grasps~\mbox{$\{{g_0},\dots, g_k\}\in \mathcal{G}(o)$} are retained based on their grasp scores $q_g(g_k)$ predicted by~GPD.
 Note that we adopt GPD for its robustness and availability, but any grasp prediction method or network can be used to generate the necessary grasp in our pipeline, provided that the grasp can be represented by an SE(3) rigid body transformation.